SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend-v2.md

 ---
-title: Merchant Backend V3
+title: Merchant Backend V2
 estimated_read: 20
 description: |
-  To use the **Swedbank Pay Mobile SDK**, you must have a backend server that communicates with your Configuration.
-The fastest way to start developing is to use the Merchant Backend API.
+  This document contains information for the older version of the Backend Merchant of the **Swedbank Pay Mobile SDK**.
-menu_order: 800
+menu_order: 9800
 ---

 {% capture disclaimer %}